openshift-service-mesh/federation/docs/enhancements/1-crds-and-controllers.md

   name: productpage
   # Original namespace
   namespace: bookinfo
-  # Hostname comes from remote FDS and is created based on export rules defined in FederatedServicePolicy.
+  # Hostname comes from remote FDS and is created based on export rules defined in FederationServiceRules.
   hostname: productpage.bookinfo.svc.mesh.global
   # If a service is federated in more than one mesh, and that service has different ports in meshes,
   # then it will be imported only from the first mesh.